On Multiangle Discrete Fractional Periodic Transforms: Halving the computational complexity of the MA-(C)DFRFT

-As explained in Sec. \ref{sec:dft_cdft}, for odd $N$, the MA-DFRFT and the MA-CDFRFT are identical up to a circular shift of their elements, so we can discuss them jointly.
-The eigenvalues are $(-j)^{\boldsymbol{l}_c}$ and the symmetries for $\boldsymbol{V}$ and $\boldsymbol{Z}$ are the same as in \eqref{eq:v_c_even}.
-However, for odd $N$, \eqref{eq:S_c_even} does not apply as \eqref{eq:even_n} does not hold.
-We change $\boldsymbol{a}$ so that $\eqref{eq:even_n}$ holds again by appending $\boldsymbol{Z}$ with a column of zeroes before computing its row-wise DFT of length $N+1$.
-In other words, we adapt the number of sinusoids probed by the DFTs in \eqref{eq:ma_cdfrft} such that it is even again.
-More informally, appending a signal with zeroes before computing its DFT is known as an \textit{oversampled} DFT.
-For this zero-padded $\boldsymbol{Z}$, we can now again use \eqref{eq:S_c_even} to halve the number of FFTs required.
+Let us now consider the subset of $\boldsymbol{V}_{cso}$ that is odd-length, which we denote by $\boldsymbol{V}_o$.
+Despite the symmetry relation \eqref{eq:v_c_even}, \eqref{eq:S_c_even} does not apply for odd $N$ as \eqref{eq:even_n} does not hold.
+We can restore \eqref{eq:even_n} by replacing $\boldsymbol{a}_4$ with $\boldsymbol{a}_{4o}[w] = 4w/(N+1), w \in \{0,1, \ldots, N \}$; in other words, we increase the number of sinusoids probed by the DFTs in \eqref{eq:ma_cdfrft} by one such that it is even again.
+However, we can equivalently append a row of zeros to $\boldsymbol{Z}_o$ before computing column-wise FFTs of length $N+1$.
+For this zero-padded $\boldsymbol{Z}_o$, we can now again use \eqref{eq:S_c_even} to halve the number of FFTs required.